 Moreover, reg.
 1.12 is a critical provision in determining whether a person is a member of the family unit of the primary person.
 It was not cited in the decision, indicating that it was probably not considered by the Member in reaching the decision.
 This, of itself, is a clear jurisdictional error by the Member.

-I consider that their marriage certificate was conclusive evidence which required the delegate’s decision to be overturned through remission or substitution.
-Instead, the Member pursued an irrelevant exercise, and stated in the following terms at .
+I consider that their marriage certificate was conclusive evidence that required the delegate’s decision to be overturned through remission or substitution.
+Instead, the Member pursued an irrelevant exercise and stated in the following terms at .

 Taking all the above into account, the Tribunal is satisfied that you were in a de facto relationship at a point on or after September 2016, when you arrived in Australia, but not satisfied that you were in a relationship for a period of at least 12 months prior to the application for the initial visa, and finds you were not a member of the family unit on 14 July 2016, the time of the application for the initial visa, and that you therefore cannot satisfy the regulation.

-Secondly, the Member failed to cite subregulation 2.03A(3), which appeared to be the primary ground on which the Member sought to invoke in her decision, by requiring the de facto relationship to be of a minimum 12 months duration, ending immediately before the date of the application.
+The Member failed to cite sub-regulation 2.03A(3), which appeared to be the primary ground on which the Member sought to invoke in her decision, by requiring the de facto relationship to be of a minimum 12 months duration, ending immediately before the date of the application.